Please note that images above may contain product not included with purchase.

 Your data belongs to YOU and it’s up to you to decide where you want your IoT sensor data to arrive.
 Don’t be bogged down by the limitations of proprietary cloud solutions, post the data where you need it most.
 We offer an open communications protocol so you can integrate NCD wireless transmitters into your own software.
 This allows integration of NCD IoT sensors into any control system or gateway you could ever imagine.
 Send data to a PC, Mac, or Linux computer, or a Raspberry Pi using NCD modems.
 Send data to popular cloud platforms such as Microsoft® Azure® IoT, Losant, and MQTT using NCD Micro Gateways.
 We can also help get data from NCD wireless IoT sensors to embedded platforms such as Arduino.
 We also offer sample code for Microsoft® Visual Studio, Node-RED, LabVIEW®, and Python.
 Our documentation fully breaks down the packet structure, so integration into other languages is possible.
 We may even be able to help, so please feel free to contact us if you are working with a platform not mentioned here.

-The long range, price, accuracy, battery life and security features of Industrial IoT Wireless Tilt and Inclinometer Sensor makes it an affordable choice which exceeds the requirements for most of the industrial as well as consumer market applications.
+The long-range, price, accuracy, battery life and security features of Industrial IoT Wireless Tilt and Inclinometer Sensor make it an affordable choice that exceeds the requirements for most of the industrial as well as consumer market applications.

 This device sends data periodically, based on user-preset timing intervals.